Railway accidents in New South Wales: Newbridge (near Bathurst), 2010

 On 5 May 2010 at 11:16 am, an excavator driver was killed when an XPT (WT27) service collided with his excavator.
 The man was part of a crew engaged in trackwork that did not obtain necessary track possessions before proceeding to cut up spare rails by the track, and was subsequently hit from behind by the XPT on a blind curve at 69 kilometres per hour.
 When the XPT collided with the excavator, the excavator was propelled along the track for about 20 m before the extended boom struck a utility vehicle parked on the southern side of the track.
 The excavator and utility vehicle were then pushed off the track and came to rest about 38 m from the point of initial impact.

 Central, 2016

-An elderly woman died 15 days from her injuries sustained from falling down the carriage steps of a V set by the force of the train being shunted into another train.
-She was departing from the train which had just returned from Newcastle and had delayed disembarking from the train to prevent holding up other passengers on 10 August 2016.
+On 10 August, an elderly woman died 15 days after sustaining injuries falling down the carriage steps of a V set as it was shunted into another train.
+The train had just returned from Newcastle and she was getting off the train having allowed other passengers to leave before her.